payne1778/Translation-Library/README.md

 ### Things to note

-- Placeholder arguments are optional, so an empty string (`""`) is not nessacery.
+- Placeholder arguments are optional, so an empty string (`""`) is not necessary.
 However, if the desired variable is not under a specific section, an empty string must be passed in.
 - The `[translation_command]`, `[language_name]`, and all placeholder argument values are not case sensitive (like `Translate` and `English` and `Blake` for `name=Blake`, respectively).
 - The `[variable_name]`, `[section_name]`, and all placeholder argument keys (like `welcome` and `start` and `name` for `name=Blake`, respectively) ARE case sensitive.
-If any case-senstive input is incorrect, the script will raise an error.
+If any case-sensitive input is incorrect, the script will raise an error.

 ### List Supported Languages